 Plastic Surgery Within the Head and Neck

-A plastic surgeon trained in this area has additional expertise in plastic and reconstructive procedures within the head, face, neck, and associated structures, including cutaneous head and neck cancer and reconstruction, management of maxillofacial trauma, soft tissue repair, and neural surgery.
+A plastic surgeon trained in this area has additional expertise in plastic and reconstructive procedures within the head, face, neck, and associated structures, including head and neck cancer and reconstruction, management of maxillofacial trauma, soft tissue repair, and neural surgery.
 Plastic surgeons also provide all aspects of head, neck and facial aesthetic surgery.

 Surgery of the Hand